ascandone/kestrel-lang/README.md

 ### Get started

-> You can try kestrel without install it on the [online playground](https://kestrel-playground.vercel.app/).
+> You can try kestrel without installing it on the [online playground](https://kestrel-playground.vercel.app/).

 Install the `kestrel` cli using npm: